Together with Andrei Dureika , we summarize the state of Belarusian contemporary art in 2023.

 Andrei Dureika:

 It seems to me that restrictions on freedom and dialogue have contributed to the absence of any unifying large representative exhibition of Belarusian art this year, both in the country and abroad, where the situation for collaboration is worsening.
-Perhaps one can recall the release this year and a few book presentations of the namesake of the exhibition organized last year by curator in Bialystok and Leipzig.
+Perhaps one can recall the release this year and a few book presentations of When the Sun Is Low – the Shadows Are Long the namesake of the exhibition 1 organized last year by curator Anna Karpenko in Bialystok and Leipzig.
 Many doors automatically closed after the shift from the Belarusian label "last dictatorship" to "country co-aggressor."

 © Roman Trotsyuk: “Sickles”, at the Asia–Europe Mediations Biennale in Istanbul, 2023

 That's why individual strategies are probably more successful this year and hold more prospects for integration into the art scene and avoiding exclusion.
-This is evidenced by the participation of and the group at the Kiev Biennale 2023 or in the Asia–Europe Mediations Biennale “I am another You, You are another me” in Istanbul.
+This is evidenced by the participation of Marina Naprushkina and the eeefff group at the Kiev Biennale 2023 or Raman Tratsiuk in the Asia–Europe Mediations Biennale “I am another You, You are another me” in Istanbul.

-Interestingly, last year saw a major exhibition of the star of Belarusian art history, , titled "" (K20 / Kunstsammlung Nordrhein-Westfalen, Dusseldorf).
-Unfortunately, the exhibition is not accessible to most compatriots, and it lacks the participation of works from Belarus, especially our famous .
+Interestingly, last year saw a major exhibition of the star of Belarusian art history, Haim Soutine (Chaïm Soutine) , titled "Chaïm Soutine.
+Against the Current " (K20 / Kunstsammlung Nordrhein-Westfalen, Dusseldorf).
+Unfortunately, the exhibition is not accessible to most compatriots, and it lacks the participation of works from Belarus, especially our famous Eve .
 Perhaps turning to his painterly and expressive experience could have had a greater impact on understanding contemporary painting, unlike the rapidly emerging surrealist post-photographic figurative painting of the academic environment, which has rooted itself quite deeply and even collects its commercial trophies.

 © Presentation of the OpenMuzej project and the Imagining OpenMuzej Belarus conference, Berlin, 2023

-This year, the following residencies for Belarusian artists continued or were established: portal not only announced its own online journal but also continued to provide residencies as part of a special ; the network of residencies and cultural exchange for Belarusian artists and cultural figures, conducted in collaboration with the initiative, continued its activities; a new foundation and residency, , were opened in Mochnat near Białystok; in Białystok itself, the "Dom Tvorcaŭ" art residency (Rezydencja "Dom twórców") was also inaugurated.
+This year, the following residencies for Belarusian artists continued or were established: KALEKTAR portal not only announced its own online journal but also continued to provide residencies as part of a special program ; the PerspAKTIV network of residencies and cultural exchange for Belarusian artists and cultural figures, conducted in collaboration with the Ambasada Kultury initiative, continued its activities; a new foundation and residency, Mochnartе , were opened in Mochnat near Białystok; in Białystok itself, the "Dom Tvorcaŭ" art residency (Rezydencja "Dom twórców") was also inaugurated.

 Another notable feature in the visual arts is the inclination towards interdisciplinary collaboration and the exploration beyond specific genres, leading to the creation of synthetic projects.
-Here, it's worth highlighting the following: the activities at the intersection of performance and kinetic sculpture by the PYL group, featuring ; exhibitions and happenings by ; the scenographic installation with slogans by ; projects at the intersection of fashion and art by ; project "Chustki – Chusty – Chustački" at TFH Concept Store in Warsaw, combining installation, performance, traditional singing, and design; , a street art community created to build a dialogue between different cultures, realized a series of murals in Tbilisi with the participation of renowned Belarusian artists from different countries; created the third part of the multimedia project , revealing the connection between the human psyche and nature in the conditions of socio-political crisis; this year saw the active presentation of projects by and , creating multisensory installations and performances where physics, chemistry, informatics, and philosophical practices converge; and it's particularly noteworthy to mention the creative debut in theater by in the opera Wild Hunt of King Stakh in collaboration with the Belarus Free Theatre, combining theater, multimedia, and live music, premiered at the Barbican Hall in London.
+Here, it's worth highlighting the following: the activities at the intersection of performance and kinetic sculpture by the PYL group, featuring Maria Komarova ; exhibitions and happenings by Anastasia Rydlevskaya ; the scenographic installation with slogans Waves Of The Future by Zhanna Gladko ; projects at the intersection of fashion and art by Tasha Katsuba ; Daria Semchuk (Сemra) project "Chustki – Chusty – Chustački" at TFH Concept Store in Warsaw, combining installation, performance, traditional singing, and design; Art Yard , a street art community created to build a dialogue between different cultures, realized a series of murals in Tbilisi with the participation of renowned Belarusian artists from different countries; Jura Shust created the third part of the multimedia project Neophyte III: On the Eve of the Shortest Night , revealing the connection between the human psyche and nature in the conditions of socio-political crisis; this year saw the active presentation of projects by Evelina Domnich and Dmitry Gelfand , creating multisensory installations and performances where physics, chemistry, informatics, and philosophical practices converge; and it's particularly noteworthy to mention the creative debut in theater by Nadya Sayapina in the opera Wild Hunt of King Stakh in collaboration with the Belarus Free Theatre, combining theater, multimedia, and live music, premiered at the Barbican Hall in London.

 © Yura Shust: fragment of the personal exhibition Coniferous Succession in the Management space in New York, 2023

-We will mention several more notable projects and events from this year: 's solo exhibition on space and the era of turbulence, "Relentless Flow of Time," in Oslo; the group exhibition ".
-Around the Photographic Archive" curated by ; 's solo exhibition in the Management space in New York; the queer archival exhibition by and ; 's solo exhibition curated by in Berlin; the group exhibition "" in Poznań curated by ; the online exhibition "" by the group and photographers , , ; 's solo exhibition at the HOS gallery in Warsaw; – 's solo exhibition at the Arsenal Gallery in Poznań, and many others.
+We will mention several more notable projects and events from this year: Zhanna Gladko 's solo exhibition on space and the era of turbulence, "Relentless Flow of Time," in Oslo; the group exhibition "Let It Shine .
+Around the VEHA Photographic Archive" curated by Vera Zalutskaya ; Jura Shust 's solo exhibition Coniferous Succession in the Management space in New York; the queer archival exhibition Queer Tracing Paper by Alexey Lunev and Sergey Shabohin ; Olga Kirillova 's solo exhibition curated by Dina Danilovich in Berlin; the group exhibition "Puszcza Białowieska " in Poznań curated by Volha Arkhipava ; the online exhibition "Transformation.
+Metarealism in Belarusian Photography in the 1980s–1990s " by the META group and photographers Viktor Kalenik , Alexey Trufanov , Alexandr Ugljanitsa ; Raman Kaminski 's solo exhibition Past Garden at the HOS gallery in Warsaw; Permanent Release – Kirill Diomchev 's solo exhibition at the Arsenal Gallery in Poznań, and many others.
 We have listed only a few of the most prominent events, and since our portal is archival, this list will continue to expand even after the publication.
 Below is another part of the list with the most important exhibitions and projects of the year with a strong political context.

 Political